Updated: Jun 30, 2022

 Written By: Katie Bresnahan

-Billie Eilish not only incorporates vulnerability into her music but lives her life dedicated to it.
+Billie Eilish is also an artist who is a great role model when it comes to vulnerability.
+She not only incorporates vulnerability into her music but lives her life dedicated to it.
 From her lyrics to her wardrobe, it's obvious she’s always trying to show her fans her true self.
-Being one of the youngest artists to have 48 million monthly listeners on Spotify is undoubtedly terrifying and threatening.
+Being one of the youngest artists to have 48 million monthly listeners on Spotify is undoubtedly terrifying and overwhelming.
 However, Billie Eilish remains committed to her authenticity.
-Her bravery towards staying vulnerable is something that her fans love.
+Her bravery in staying vulnerable is something that her fans love.

 While vulnerability has been and always will be difficult, artist role models like Billie Eilish make us feel like it’s not just okay but cool to be ourselves.
 Fan projects are a testament to the deep connection that music fans have with their favorite artists and Isabella’s is an inspiration to other fans to show more vulnerability in their own lives.

-Thanks Isabella for taking the time to let me interview you!
+Thanks, Isabella for taking the time to let us interview you!